post-kerbin-mining-corporation/NearFuturePropulsion/readme.txt

 =================================
-NEAR FUTURE PROPULSION PACK 0.5.4
+NEAR FUTURE PROPULSION PACK 0.6.0
 =================================

 This pack contains the advanced electric propulsion technologies

 - Advanced Ion/Plasma Engines of many types
-- Two new fuels: LiquidHydrogen and ArgonGas, with various tanks available
+- Two new fuels: Lithium and ArgonGas, with various tanks available

 ============
 INSTALLATION